 Negative feedback of those who have undergone your course is important.
 Take all the one or two-star ratings optimistically, and focus on making the course more valuable to your students.

-We hope this ultimate guide on creating rapidly selling and successful online courses is helpful to you, do share your views on how to create and sell online courses in India in the comment section.
+We hope this ultimate guide on creating rapidly selling and successful online courses is helpful to you.

 How often should I meet with online students?